vortexlab-uclouvain/flups/README.md

 ### Make the most of the parallel implementation

-FLUPS features hybrid distributed/shared memory capabilities, enabling the library to adapt to a variety of software/hardware configurations.
+FLUPS features hybrid distributed (maintained)/shared(deprecated version) memory capabilities, enabling the library to adapt to a variety of software/hardware configurations.
 Also, two types of communications schemes are available: all-to-all and non-blocking.
 The user can select one option or the other at compilation time, through the `COMM_NONBLOCK` flag.

 The actual performance of the library (in terms of time-to-solution) depends a.o. on the number of unknowns per CPU, on the type of boundary conditions and on the architectures it runs on.
 We here provide some guidelines for the user to determine the optimal setup (see reference publication for more details):
 - We highly recommend the use of distributed memory when possible, even if FLUPS can run in a pure OpenMP mode.